 PATIENTS ARE RESPONSIBLE FOR:

-- Understanding the basic requirements of his or her insurance policy
+- Understanding the coverage and requirements of his or her insurance policy

 - Obtaining a referral from the primary care physician if a referral is required before a patient can be seen by a specialist.